WebAssembly/design/TextFormat.md

 The text format is neither a subset or superset of JavaScript syntax, and it cannot be directly evaluated as JavaScript.
-Some parts of the syntax resemble JavaScript so that it's familiar and readable, however there are also substantive reasons to use notation that is different than JavaScript (for example, WebAssembly has a 32-bit integer type, and it is represented in the text format, since that is the natural thing to do for WebAssembly, regardless of JavaScript not having such a type).
+Some parts of the syntax resemble JavaScript so that it's familiar and readable, however there are also substantive reasons to use notation that is different from JavaScript (for example, WebAssembly has a 32-bit integer type, and it is represented in the text format, since that is the natural thing to do for WebAssembly, regardless of JavaScript not having such a type).
 On the other hand,